soumajyoti02/authapp/README.md

    - All the API routes will be created here.
    - To create any API, make a subfolder inside this API folder.
-   - Rename that folder as that desired APi like register, userExist here.
+   - Rename that folder as that desired APi.
+Like register, userExist in this project.
    - Inside those SubFolder, create a file named route.js.
    - All the Backend code regarding that API should be written in that folder.
    - To fetch an API, just fetch "api/api_name"